Aerial view of winding dirt road through a dense forest with lush green trees.

 • Loss of a job or career change

-• Faith or spiritual deconstruction
+• Faith shift or spiritual deconstruction

 • Graduating from school or starting college